Music by Giacomo Puccini

 Performed in Italian with English supertitles

 Opera's beloved bohemians embark on a new journey – from tragedy to hope, death to life, loneliness to love – in a visionary production from director and MacArthur "Genius" Yuval Sharon.
-The story and music you adore are presented in reverse order, ending with the promise of new love and the joys of friendship, wine, and song.
-This bold take on Puccini's opus is itself a bohemian work of art: experimental, nonconforming, and original.
-It is a celebration of life uniquely suited to our times and a reminder that opera is a living, breathing art form.
+The story and music are presented in reverse order, ending with the promise of new love and the joys of friendship, wine, and song.
+This bold take on Puccini's opus is itself a bohemian work of art, called a "stellar" new take that "literally turns back the clock" on this classic opera by the Boston Globe.

 |Fri, Apr 28||8:00 p.m.|